Plustek ePhoto Z300 Review

 What Other Scanners Should You Consider?

 The Plustek ePhoto Z300 is possibly the least capable scanner that we've tested.
 While it had a lot of promise, based on extensive research, product comparisons, and reviews, it simply did not perform at the level we expect from a good printer.
-For a portable device able to handle tasks on the go, take a look at the Epson WorkForce ES-60W.
+For a portable device capable of taking on the go, check out the Epson WorkForce ES-60W.
 Not only is it portable, but it outperforms the Plustek and is a hair cheaper.
-Of course, if you are looking for the best performance from a scanner and aren't encumbered by budget, then look no further than the Canon ImageFORMULA R40.
+Of course, if you're seeking the best scanning performance and aren't encumbered by budget, then look no further than the Canon ImageFORMULA R40.
 It offers exceptional performance and is fast enough to make quick work of any scanning tasks.